abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /a/b/min.c
 /a/b/c/d/e/f/g/max.c

-note the last extra two as for an instance
+note the last extra two if we let them exist

+can search of POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option
+$ l -E '/a/\\**m.\*n.c'

+/a/main.c
+/a/b/c/main.c
+/a/b/min.c

-to narrow down more the search we could utilize the Linux "find" option to test or filter the search
+to narrow down more the search we could utilize the Linux "find" option to test/filter the search

 $ l -atime -5 /a/\**m*.c
 will give the above of which only modified less than 5 days ago

-the copy from its manual are:
+The options copied from its manual:
   Note if a number n specified:
      +n     for greater than n
      -n     for less than n
       n      for exactly n